raghavtalwar/Red-Team-Operations/12 - Command and Control (TA0011)/Empire C2.md

 Lessons learned
 1. The main take away from this bonus section is to dig a little deeper and see what your tool looks like on the network.
 2. A few extra steps in the setup will make it much harder for the Blue Team to detect your actions.
-3. As you improve your skillset, learn more and more about your tools to inform decisions during Red Team Engagements.
+3. As you improve your skillset, learn more and more about your tools to make inform decisions during Red Team Engagements.

 ## Conclusion